4 walking days

 The Path is well signposted and follows the riverbank almost all of the time.

-Apart from Lechlade (Day 1) and Cricklade (Day 2), there are very few shops.
+Apart from Cricklade (Day 1) and Lechlade (Day 2), there are very few shops.
 However, lunches can be obtained from many pubs along the route.

-Note that the Plough Inn at Kelmscott is closed on Monday and Tuesday.
-And, although open on a Sunday, there’s no food service in the evening.
-So, for itineraries starting from the source on between Saturday and Monday, we suggest walkers stay overnight at the New Inn in Lechlade, 3 miles upstream from Kelmscott.
+Note that the Plough Inn at Kelmscott, your accommodation on the third night, does not serve food from Sunday to Tuesday.
+So, for itineraries starting between Friday and Sunday, we suggest walkers stay overnight at the New Inn in Lechlade, 3 miles before Kelmscott.
 This makes next day’s mileage 15.7 miles instead of 12.7 miles.

 Itinerary